hephaestus-compiler-project/thalia-popl-eval/README.md

 thalia@5b1ba457c8bf:~/thalia$ echo "com.google.guava,guava,32.1.2-jre" | fetch-package-data -i - -o outdir
 ```

-This command essentially fetches the `pom.xml` and the Javadoc
+This command essentially fetches the `pom.xml` and the javadoc
 of the guava library.
 The script stores these retrieved files
 inside the `outdir/` specified by the `-o` option.
 We can use the same command to retrieve an arbitrary package stored